graphcommerce-org/graphcommerce/.changeset/clever-hats-sort.md

 '@graphcommerce/framer-scroller': patch
 ---

-Prevent retriggering a scrollTo animation when the current scrollLeft/scrollTop is a float
+Prevent retriggering a `scrollTo` animation in Firefox when the current `scrollLeft/scrollTop` is a float.